What are Virtual Tables (Entities) for Dynamics 365?

 For businesses that need external data to flow into Dynamics 365 and be a trigger for a process, or to update one of more fields, a traditional client / server-side sync would still be the route to follow.

-However, in instances where users want to be able to view everything in one place, including data held in external data sources, Virtual Entities will be a simpler solution that is easier to deploy.
+However, in instances where users want to be able to view everything in one place, including data held in external data sources, Virtual Tables will be a simpler solution that is easier to deploy.

-All virtual entity data is 'read only'.
+All Virtual Table data is 'read only'.

-An excellent and low cost alternative to data replication for D365 users who just need greater visibility of data!
+An excellent and low cost alternative to data replication for D365 users who need greater visibility of data!

-READ MORE: Get Started with Virtual Entities
+READ MORE: Get Started with Virtual Tables (Entities)